m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 The intersection between these two features appears to be a common theme from helping people on the offically unoffical TypeScript community discord server and at work.
-People try to combine different language features in ways that often feel conceptually and syntactically natrual, but often leave theme confused and frustrated.
+People try to combine different language features in ways that often feel conceptually and syntactically natrual, but often leave them confused and frustrated.
 Their motivation is type safety, but the result is confusing compiler errors.

 <!-- more -->